nus-cs2030/1718-s2/docs/lec04.md

 }
 ```

 Out of the lines above, only 2 lines correspond to the actual tasks, the others are for exception checking/handling.
 How uncool is that?
-Furthermore, the actual tasks are intersperse between exception checking code, making reading and understanding the logic of the code difficult.
+Furthermore, the actual tasks are interspersed between exception checking code, making reading and understanding the logic of the code difficult.

 The examples above also have to return different values to the calling method, because the calling method may have to do something to handle the errors.
-Note that the POSIX APIs has a global variable `errno` which signifies the detailed error.
+Note that the POSIX APIs has a global variable `errno` that signifies the detailed error.
 First, we have to check for different `errno` values and react accordingly (we can use `perror`, but that has its limits).
-Second, `errno` is global and we know that global variable is bad practice.
+Second, `errno` is global and we know that using global variable is bad practice.
 In fact, I am not even sure that code above works because `fprintf` in Line 3 might have changed `errno`!

 Then, there is the issue of having to repeatedly clean up after an error -- here we `fclose` the file if there is an error reading, twice.
-It is easy to forgot to do so if we have to do this in multiple places.
+It is easy to forget to do so if we have to do this in multiple places.
 Furthermore, if we need to perform more complex clean up, then we would end up with lots of repeated code.

-Java supports `try`/`catch`/`finally` control statements, which is a way to group statements that check/handle errors together making code easier to read.
+Fortunately, Java supports `try`/`catch`/`finally` control statements, which is a way to group statements that check/handle errors together making code easier to read.
 The Java equivalent to the above is:

 ```Java
 try {